Which Mac should you buy?

 What is the Touch Bar that’s mentioned in the specs above?
 The Touch Bar is a new input device.
 It sits on top of the keyboard, and it’s basically a narrow touchscreen.
 The button and controls available on the Touch Bar change depending on the software you are using.
 Learn more about the Touch Bar.

-Important: The Touch Bar is not available on the $1,499 13-inch MacBook Pro.
+Important: The Touch Bar is not available on the $1,299 and $1,499 13-inch MacBook Pro.
 That model has the traditional function keys.

 How do I connect stuff?
 No need to worry about wireless connectivity: The MacBook Pro has Wi-Fi and Bluetooth.

 It’s the wired connectivity you need to be concerned with.
-The MacBook Pro has only Thunderbolt 3 ports, which are compatible with USB-C. The $1,499 13-inch MacBook Pro has two ports, while every other MacBook model has four.
+The MacBook Pro has only Thunderbolt 3 ports, which are compatible with USB-C. The $1,299 and $1,499 13-inch MacBook Pro models have two ports, while every other MacBook model has four.

 If you have a Thunderbolt 3 device, you can plug it in directly.
 The same goes for any USB-C device.
 However, if you have wired devices that aren’t USB-C or Thunderbolt 3, you’ll need an adapter.
 We have a separate MacBook Pro Thunderbolt 3 adapter guide to help you decide which ones you’ll need.
 Unfortunately, be prepared to shell out a good amount of extra cash.

-Note: Editor's note: We've updated the iMac Pro section of this article with news about new Intel Xeon-W workstation-class processors, which could be the processor in the iMac Pro.